 Think carefully about why your former employer says that you were fired.
 Does it make sense?
 Are there contradictions or inconsistencies in the employer's logic?
 Have things happened, or have people said things, that make you think the reason the company has given you may not be the real reason?

 Make an appointment to speak with an attorney as soon as possible.
 An experienced employment attorney can evaluate the situation and advise you on the terms of the severance agreement that you've been asked to sign.
 As important, in some cases, there may be legal weaknesses in what the employer has done so that a better deal can be negotiated in exchange for signing the agreement.
 There may be, for instance, a plausible argument that you have been selected for separation for an unlawfully discriminatory reason.
 The employer may ask you to sign a non-compete agreement as a condition of receiving severance, and when was the last time that you negotiated one of those?
 Probably never?
 With your family's future at stake, this is not the time to engage in self-help.
 Someone who tries to negotiate a better severance deal on her own is not being frugal – she's being a kamikaze.

 Having lost your source of income, how can you pay for the legal help that you need?
 Different attorneys have different ways of charging for their services.
 Do not make the mistake of assuming that you have to pay a high hourly rate for good representation.
 You can if you want to, but there are better options available.
 We have seen attorneys who charge a flat percentage of your entire severance payment, as much as a third of it.
 Do you really want to pay that?

 Our philosophy is different.
-We have a program that ensures that your expense is manageable, yet rewards both you and us when we are able to increase the company’s initial severance proposal.
-Contact us and we’ll be happy to explain how to make the process a win-win and as anxiety-free as possible.
+We have a program that ensures that your expense is manageable, yet rewards both you and us when we are able to increase the company's initial severance proposal.
+Contact us and we'll be happy to explain how the process works to help you.